-- 8. Ensure that McCarthy Project Managers and Safety Directors serve as points of contact, monitoring safety and health at the site and its progress toward achievement of the Partnership goals. - 9.
-Ensure that McCarthy Superintendents, Construction Managers, and Project Managers verify that weekly Safety Audits are conducted (since this is a multi-employer worksite and all workers are to work together on safety issues).
-Upon request, McCarthy Team will review subcontractors' daily reports and audits, note any hazards found, and then review the results with all Safety Committee members at the weekly coordination/subcontractor meeting. - 10.
+- 8. Ensure that Juneau Project Managers and Safety Directors serve as points of contact, monitoring safety and health at the site and its progress toward achievement of the Partnership goals. - 9.
+Confirm that all leaders of Juneau, to include Superintendents, Construction Managers, and Project Managers, verify that weekly Safety Audits are conducted (since this is a multi-employer worksite and all workers are to work together on safety issues).
+Upon request, Juneau will review subcontractors' daily reports and audits, note any hazards found, and then review the results with all Safety Committee members at the weekly coordination/subcontractor meeting. - 10.
 Conduct and document weekly jobsite safety meetings/toolbox talks. - 11.
-Collect and submit monthly accident reports to the McCarthy Safety Committee, including first aid, injury, property damage and near miss reports. - 12.
+Collect and submit monthly accident reports to the Juneau Safety Committee, including first aid, injury, property damage and near miss reports. - 12.
 Continually audit the Partnership's effectiveness and recommend improvements. - 13.
-Ensure that no employees are allowed to work directly below a suspended load except for: employees engaged in the initial connection of steel and employees necessary for hooking or unhooking the load.
-The following criteria must be met when employees are allowed to work under the load: materials being hoisted shall be rigged to prevent unintentional displacement; hooks with self-closing safety latches or their equivalent shall be used to prevent components from slipping off the hook; all loads shall be rigged by a qualified rigger.
+Ensure that no employees are allowed to work directly below a suspended load except for situations where no other safe alternative may exist.
+In these rare cases, the following criteria must be met: - a.
+Employees engaged in the initial connection of steel and employees necessary for hooking or unhooking the load. - b.
+Materials being hoisted shall be rigged to prevent unintentional displacement. - c.
+Hooks with self-closing safety latches or their equivalent shall be used to prevent components from slipping off the hook. - d.
+All loads shall be rigged by a qualified rigger. - e.
 Appropriate use of tag lines will be utilized to prevent work below suspended loads. - 14.
 Require the use of appropriate personal protective equipment.
 Hardhats are always mandatory, on the worksite.
 Employees exposed to heavy equipment and working with moving equipment, as well as all flagmen on site shall wear high-visibility reflective clothing.
-A 100 percent eye protection and glove program will be implemented. - 15.
+A 100 percent eye protection program will be implemented. - 15.
 Ensure that all safety signs and warnings will be posted in English and Spanish, as well as in any other languages spoken by limited English proficient workers. - 16.
 Implement a 100 percent Fall Protection Plan for all work performed 6 feet or more above lower surfaces. - 17.
 Implement an effective Heat Illness Prevention Program (Heat Program) to educate workers about the hazards of working outdoors in the heat and steps needed to prevent heat-related illnesses.
 This Heat Program should utilize tools such as the OSHA-NIOSH Heat Safety Tool Smartphone App and the National Weather Service Alerts and Advisories.